Deitox/kestrel_engine/docs/Sprite_Benchmark_Plan.md

 ## Phase 2 — Medium Lifts (another 10–20% possible)

 _Pre-req:_ Phase 1 metrics must confirm that the fast bucket handles the majority of animators and that `animation_targets_measure` is stable.
-These items are data-layout heavy and should be feature-gated (`sprite_anim_soa`, etc.) so we can fall back quickly if editor tooling or hot-reload scenarios surface regressions.
+These items are data-layout heavy and should remain feature-gated (`sprite_anim_soa`, etc.) so we can fall back quickly if editor tooling or hot-reload scenarios surface regressions.

 ### 2.1 Fixed-point time counters